priyansh-indane/crewai-email-assistant/README.md

 # crewai-email-assistant

-CrewAI Email Assistant 📧
+# Email Rewriter Agent

-A specialized AI agent built with CrewAI and Google Gemini designed to transform informal, messy drafts into clear, professional, and corporate-ready emails.
+An AI-powered email rewriter using CrewAI and Gemini that rewrites unprofessional emails into clear, professional ones and automatically sends the result via email.

-Features
+## Features

-Professional Rewriting: Automatically adjusts tone, grammar, and structure.
+- ✍️ **Email Assistant Agent** - Rewrites informal emails into professional ones

-Powered by Gemini: Uses the gemini-1.5-flash model for high-speed, intelligent processing.
+- 📧 **Email Tool** - Automatically sends the rewritten email to the receiver via Gmail

-Automated Workflow: Utilizes a CrewAI Agent and Task system to handle the rewriting logic autonomously.
+## Project Structure